ros-infrastructure/rospkg/doc/rospkg_packages.rst

    Name of package manifest file, i.e. 'manifest.xml'.

+.. method:: get_package_name(path) -> str

+   Get the name of the ROS package that contains *path*.
+This is determined by finding the nearest parent ``manifest.xml`` file.
+   This routine may not traverse package setups that rely on internal symlinks within the package itself.

+   :param path: filesystem path
+   :return: Package name or ``None`` if package cannot be found, ``str``

 .. class:: RosPack([ros_paths=None])

    Query information about ROS packages on the local filesystem.
 This